 Who will never hold the hand…

 Or kiss the lips…

 The last lock of the vault clicked.
 She only needed to say the password key and it would be opened to her.

-“The vault key is the same as yours.”
-He told her from behind the couch.
+“The vault key is the same as yours,” he informed her from behind.
 “What was it again?
 ‘One word.
-One truth that makes me the less and sends the daggers.’”
-He quoted perfectly.
+One truth that makes me the less and sends the daggers,’” he quoted perfectly.
 “Say it.”

 She couldn’t believe it.
 The one that was forbidden was her.
 And why was she forbidden?
 It was because she was a… a Mudblood.

 She felt her heart fall in her chest at the sad reality… the dynamics of his message.